 Unless you’re going the solo route, an essential part of a positive travel experience is being with compatible travel companions.
 Mr. Chuckles is pretty good.
 He allows me to obsess over the minutiae of our daily itinerary, while he just goes along with whatever I plan.
 If only he would rate me 5 stars on TripAdvisor for being such a great guide. 😏

 This year, we were able to travel with a couple of my old housemates from Vancouver when we were in Peru.
 The last time I had travelled with them was back in 2016 when we went to Spain together, so it was nice to catch up and check off some bucket list adventures together.
 We also made some new friends on our trips, while on our Intrepid tour and during some of our other organized day trips in Southeast Asia and Peru.
 Alongside interacting with locals, meeting other travellers is one of my favourite things about exploring the world.
-It’s a great opportunity to compare notes and make connections with people from future potential travel destinations!
+It’s a great opportunity to compare notes and make connections with people from potential future travel destinations!

 1. Living out our foodie dreams around the world.